 Due to popular demand, we have moved the Global Maternal Health Symposium to a larger venue in the same building, and registration is now open.
 The symposium will celebrate the 10th anniversary of the Maternal Health Task Force, showcase achievements in global maternal health and chart a course forward for optimizing maternal health around the world…read more

 Across many settings, midwives are key players in the maternal health workforce.
 The Maternal Health Task Force recently had the pleasure of interviewing Sera Bonds, Founder/CEO of Circle of Health International, for her insight into successes, challenges and the role of midwifery in crisis settings…read more

 The International Journal of Gynecology & Obstetrics recently published an open access supplement exploring critical issues in maternal morbidity, the culmination of the multi-year undertaking led by the World Health Organization Maternal Morbidity Working Group.
 This special issue contains a new measurement framework, a systematic review of systematic reviews on the frequency of maternal morbidity and other key and emerging topics…read more

 In honor of World Refugee Day, the Maternal Health Task Force interviewed Jocelyn Finlay, a researcher investigating the provision and use of maternal health services in an urban setting and within refugee camps in Burundi.
 According to Finlay, “We wanted to hear about the maternal health services offered, and used, and see if the gap is generated by lack of supply or lack of demand.”…read more

 Interested in a position in reproductive, maternal, newborn, child or adolescent health?
 Every month, the Maternal Health Task Force rounds up job and internship postings from around the globe.
-This month, we are featuring positions with Save the Children, United Nations Population Fund and the World Health Organization…read more
+This month, we are featuring positions with Jhpiego, UNFPA, Save the Children and other organizations…read more